grafana/grafana/contribute/architecture/communication.md

 ## Commands

-A command is a request for an actions to be taken.
+A command is a request for an action to be taken.
 Unlike an event's fire-and-forget approach, a command can fail as it is handled.
 The handler will then return an error.

 > Because we request an operation to be performed, command are written in imperative mood, such as `CreateFolderCommand`, and `DeletePlaylistCommand`.